How to Teach the Child to Get Dressed On Their Own: All Secrets

 - For walks, opt for clothes made of thick and waterproof fabric.

 - Leave zippers and buttons on clothes for older age.
-As for shoes, sneakers or Velcro sandals are perfectly suitable for two to three-year-olds.
+As for shoes, sneakers or Velcro sandals are perfectly suitable for children aged two to three years old.

 - To make it easier for your baby to distinguish between the front and the back, choose t-shirts with a bright pattern or an image on the front.

-- Earrings or other jewelry are also better to be postponed for older age.
+- Earrings or other jewelry are also better postponed for older age.

 - It is better to replace gloves with mittens until the child learns to put them on.

-The Child Doesn’t Like to Get Dressed: Secret Tips for Mums and Dads
+The Child Doesn’t Like to Get Dressed: Secret Tips for Moms and Dads

 Marcus Stevens, author and illustrator of children’s books, offers the following tips to parents: